Scholarly Reassignment - Coastal Carolina University

 • Merit of the proposal in terms of its importance and benefits to the University, College, Department, applicant, and/or relevant academic discipline.

-• Sign the acceptance form, copy it for your files, and return the original to the Office of Academic Affairs.
+• Sign the acceptance form and return the original to the Office of the Provost.

 Instructions to Chair/Supervisor

-Upon receipt of a scholarly reassignment application in the online system, draft a statement that:
+Upon receipt of a scholarly reassignment application in the online system, the Chair/Supervisor must draft a statement that:

 • Assesses the merit of the proposal in terms of its importance and benefits to the University, College, Department, and applicant in the appropriate academic discipline